-The state board includes directors (or co-directors) who head seven committees for the LWVNE.
+The state board includes directors (or co-directors) who head seven task forces for the LWVNE.

-- Six LWVNE committees mirror committees of the Nebraska Legislature.
+- Six LWVNE task forces mirror committees of the Nebraska Legislature.

 - Every bill introduced to the Nebraska Legislature receives a hearing in a legislative committee.

-- The various committees of the LWVNE work on issues at the state level.
+- The various task forces of the LWVNE work on issues at the state level.

-- Members from local Leagues across the state and members-at-large are encouraged to work with these LWVNE state committees.
+- Members from local Leagues across the state and members-at-large are encouraged to work with these LWVNE state task forces.

-- Contact the directors to join a committee.
-Go to lwvnebraska.org/committee for contact information.
+- Contact the directors to join a task force.
+Go to https://lwvnebraska.org/taskforces/ for contact information.

 Running and Winning

-Biennial (next happening in 2021) one-day workshop for high school girls to encourage them to run for political office in the future.
+Biennial one-day workshop for high school girls to encourage them to run for political office in the future.